asjadnaqvi/stata-schemepack/README.md

 Once installed please see `help schemepack` for the scheme descriptions and test them out.

-You can also download and run the [scheme_test.do](https://github.com/asjadnaqvi/Stata-schemes/blob/main/scheme_test.do) dofile to test various graph schemes that use this test data:
+You can also download and run the [scheme_test.do](https://github.com/asjadnaqvi/Stata-schemes/blob/main/scheme_test.do) dofile to test various graph schemes that uses this test data:
 ```
 use "https://github.com/asjadnaqvi/Stata-schemes/blob/main/scheme_test.dta?raw=true", clear
 ```